AlanFord/serial/README.md

 of a microcontroller, not just watching the output scroll-by on a serial terminal.

 Each folder documents a separate method - some simple, some more complex.

-Note that the scripts that involve serial transmission from a Python script to a microcontroller do not yet function with an Arduino Uno.
-It is likely that this problem will occur with any Arduino that uses on-board USB hardware.
+Note that python scripts that open a serial port A) do not specify a timeout, and B) set rtscts=True.
+These result in proper communication with an Arduino Uno, but do not interfere with proper communication with an STM32 NUCLEO board.
+This test has been run on MacOS - if problems occur with Windows or Linux try removing rtscts=True.

 1. 01_send - A basic Arduino sketch sending data to a serial connection.
 Serial output can be monitored on the Arduino IDE Serial Monitor.
 This is what I would eventually like to avoid.
 It has been tested on both an Arduino Uno as well as an STM32 NUCLEO 746ZG board.
 2. 02_graph - An arduino sketch sending data to be plotted on a computer.
 Two methods of displaying the results are provided - a processing sketch and a Python script using Tkinter.
 The processing sketch displays two variables in separate live graphs.
 The Python script displays both variables overlayed in a single live graph.
 Both have been tested on both an Arduino Uno as well as an STM32 NUCLEO 746ZG board